JanssenProject/jans/docs/cedarling/cedarling-policy-store.md

 } tags String;
 ```

-**Important**: All JWT claims are stored as **entity tags** on the Token entity.
++**Important**: Core fields (token_type, jti, issuer, exp, validated_at) are attributes; all other JWT claims are stored as **entity tags** on the Token entity.
 By default, claims are stored as **Sets of Strings** to provide a consistent interface regardless of whether a claim has zero, one, or multiple values.

 ### Accessing Token Claims in Policies